anonymousbitcoin/bitcore-wallet-client-anon/README.header.md

 ## Get Started

-You can start using bitcore-wallet-client with the command below:
+You can start using bitcore-wallet-client-anon with the command below:

 * via [NPM]: by running `npm install https://github.com/anonymousbitcoin/bitcore-wallet-service-anon.git` from your console.